nimmalamanoj/student-management-system/README.md

-# 🎓 Student Management System
+# 🎓 Student Management API

-A **role-based Student Management System** developed using **Python** and **MySQL**.
+A **role-based backend Student Management application** developed using **Python** and **MySQL**.
-This project helps institutes manage student records securely and efficiently.
+This project is designed to manage student records securely with proper access control and analytics.

 ---

 ## 📌 Project Overview

-The system provides **two types of users**:
+The system supports **two user roles**:

 ### 👤 Admin
 - Manages student records
 - Performs CRUD operations
 - Searches and filters students
-- Views analytics and insights
+- Views analytical insights

 ### 👨‍🎓 Student
 - Logs in using Student ID
-- Views personal details only (read-only access)
+- Can view only personal details (read-only access)

 ---